Chongqing Travel Program

 Dates

-Note: Program delivery is subject to minimum student registration numbers, funding and Covid travel policy
+Note: Program delivery is subject to minimum student registration numbers, funding and university travel policy

 Number of Participants

-The number of participants in this forum is up to 20 students from La Trobe University.
-The minimum number of students required to run the program is 10.
+The number of participants for this program is up to 20 students from La Trobe University.

 Eligibility